 Original Publication Date: 01/21/2013

-The BIG-IP Edge Client for Mac OS fails to establish a VPN connection.
+The BIG-IP Edge Client for Mac OS fails to establish a Virtual Private Network (VPN) connection.

 This issue occurs when the following condition is met: